keboola/connection-docs/management/project/users/index.md

 {: .image-popup}
 ![Screenshot -- Invitations on account settings](/management/project/users/invitation-2.png)

-Invitation are also shown in the welcome screen with project list:
+Invitations are also shown on the welcome screen with the project list:

 {: .image-popup}
 ![Screenshot -- Invitations on project list](/management/project/users/invitation-1.png)

-Before the user accepts the invitation, they are not allowed to enter the project:
+Until the user accepts the invitation, they are not allowed to enter the project:

 {: .image-popup}
 ![Screenshot -- Project access denied](/management/project/users/invitation-3.png)

-Until the user accepts the invitation, they are not able to enter the project.
-Once the invitation is accepted, the user becomes member of the project:
+Once the invitation is accepted, the user becomes a member of the project:

 {: .image-popup}
 ![Screenshot -- User joined](/management/project/users/users-list-3.png)